Stash-Ex/.github/profile/README.md

 Please have a look at the Github repositories for more information.
 Both the Stash protocol and extension have roadmaps full of features and enhancements supporting new use-cases.
 There are additional things that need to be built such as backends, dedicated UI, SDKs for game development (AR/VR), and premium features to support a diverse set of users such as content creators and brands.
 We are looking for anyone that is interested in the project and would like to contribute.

 Any and all feedback is greatly appreciated.
-Please start a discussion on the relevant project's discussion board, raise an issue, or post a PR and it will be looked at with and utmost urgency.
+Please start a discussion on the relevant project's discussion board, raise an issue, or post a PR and it will be looked at with utmost urgency.